-The construction area includes the following areas:
+The construction area, described in more detail below, includes the following areas:

-- Existing and new carriageways and medians. - Grade-separated intersections and wide median intersections. - Service roads and rest areas/truck stops. - Clear zones extending a minimum 10m either side of the edge of the traffic lanes (except where constraints are located). - Construction buffers beyond the clear zone, which have been included to accommodate relocated services and potential changes to batter slopes.
+- Existing and new carriageways and medians. - Grade-separated intersections and wide median intersections. - Service roads and rest areas. - Clear zones extending a minimum 10m either side of the edge of the traffic lanes (except where constraints are located). - Construction buffers beyond the clear zone, which have been included to accommodate relocated services and potential changes to batter slopes.

-Refer to Figure 6-2, Figure 6-3 and Figure 6-4 for typical cross sections of the proposed alignment including the carriageways, median and clear zones.
+Refer to Figure 6-4, Figure 6-5 and Figure 6-6 for typical cross sections of the proposed alignments including the carriageways, median and clear zones.

-Where sections of the proposed alignment utilise the existing road, the objective has been to convert the existing two-way road to two lanes in one direction, and a new parallel carriageway would be constructed to serve traffic in the other direction.

-In some cases however, the alignment has been selected to minimise impacts on vegetation and/or landowners, so whilst the alignment follows the existing highway it is unlikely that the pavement can be retained.
+Where sections of the proposed alignments utilise the existing road, the objective has been to convert the existing two-way road to two lanes in one direction, and a new parallel carriageway would be constructed to serve traffic in the other direction.
+In some cases however, the alignment has been selected to minimise impacts on vegetation and/or landowners, so whilst the alignment follows the existing highway the pavement cannot be retained.